 No cross stitch would be possible without the proper supplies, since they are the backbone of every cross stitch you do.
 Supplies can range from thread to fabric, or the type of needle you use.
 What’s great is that these are all fairly inexpensive, so you won’t have to break your bank to get the things you need to start cross stitching!
 The main supplies you use are:

-2. Needles – For cross stitching you will be using embroidery needles for making the stitches.
-The needles pictured above are one size of embroidery needle you can get that is specifically used for cross stitching or tapestry needlepoint.
+2. %20“>embroidery needle you can get that is specifically used for cross stitching or tapestry needlepoint.
 These are fairly inexpensive to get and can be found at any craft store.
-You can find some inexpensive needles that work great here.
+You can find some inexpensive needles that work great

 6. DMC color chart – This is a just for fun tool that I love having!
 DMC created a color card that has every thread color that they have made.
 For people who are designing cross stitch patterns, this comes in handy because you don’t have to go to the store or buy each thread color to know what shade it is.
 Sometimes I like to open it up just so I can look at all of the colors.